epsrc-abcd/abcd-website/event/README.md

 >> Theoretical content is welcome as long as its relevance to
 >> programming practice is made clear.

->> **Dependent session types**, including
+>> **Dependent session types**.
+Value-dependency in protocols is common:
+     an SMTP session for example starts with a negotiation of buffer sizes and features supported by the server.
+Relatedly, what kind of protocols is it possible to encode in advanced type systems like those of Agda or Haskell?
+How expressive are Idris protocols, compared to session types?

 >> **Interaction with specific language features**, such as exceptions,
->>  transactions, and algebraic effects.
+     transactions, and other effects.

->> **Dynamic vs. static typing.**
+>> **Dynamic vs. static typing.** Gradual and dynamic session typing.

 >> **Unfamiliar application areas** that showcase the wide applicability
      of behavioural types.
 Possible ideas include computer games; online knowledge-sharing engines such as Stack Exchange; workflow systems such as EasyChair.
-Examples of common architectures or system designs that are not readily captured by existing behavioural type systems are also of interest.
+Examples of common architectures or system designs that are not easily captured by existing behavioural type systems are also of interest.

->> **IDE and editor features** that support languages with behavioural
+>> **IDE and editor features** specific to languages with behavioural
-     typing, such as type-directed code completion, highlighting, and error messages.
+     typing, such as type-directed code completion and syntax highlighting; meaningful error messages; and debugging and runtime monitoring.

 >> **Type inference, type synthesis and type abstraction** techniques
      that check that programs are consistent without requiring the